kumari-boop/AP-ASSIGNMENT/assignment-1/README.md

 ## Question

-Write a C program to analyze time complexities in constant time, linear time and quadratic
+Write a C program to analyze time complexities in constant time, linear time and quadratic time.
+Increase the size of input to check the time consumed.

 ## solution

 #include <stdio.h>
+#include <time.h>

 void linear(int n) {
 for (int i = 0; i < n; i++);